I am a builder.

 By helping people build a vision for their businesses, organizations, churches, families, and communities, I have discovered that dreams are contagious and that vision has power - power to create first within the mind and then with the hands.

 When I heard Stephanie present the Master Plan for the Penrose Park District I was blown away.
 The plan was comprehensive, grand, visionary, and called out the best in our community.
 Stephanie worked with a diverse group of individuals who had varying backgrounds and educational levels to achieve a unified vision with great potential to inspire and connect our residents.
 What became clear as her presentation progressed was that she is not just a visionary, she also possesses the skills necessary to implement the vision she casts for our community.
 She is an impressive, gifted, articulate young woman with leadership skills which inspire others to work towards visionary goals.
 I enthusiastically endorse her in her run for public office.

 I once heard of a gentleman who vetted potential new hires by having dinner with them and their spouses.
 He was convinced that sharing a meal would not only reveal the true character and competence of the applicant but also inform whether the parties were a good fit.

 It's an interesting concept, no?
 To sit down and share a meal with someone who is going to work for you.
 As a voter - an employer - you no doubt have a host of questions you would like to ask me.
 As a candidate, I wish there was time to enjoy even a coffee with each of you.

-While I am going door-to-door, hoping to introduce myself and hear your thoughts, it is near impossible to reach everyone in House District 47.
+While I would love to go door-to-door, introducing myself and hearing your thoughts, COVID-19 restrictions make that challenging.
 So here are some answers to commonly asked interview-like questions: